Pseudopotential Lattice Boltzmann Method for boiling heat transfer: a mesh refinement procedure: Numerical results

 The two-dimensional configuration of the simulated pool boiling problem is schematized in Fig. \ref{fig:pool-boiling-scheme}.
 Periodic boundary conditions are set at both the left and right boundaries ($\mathbf{x}=0$ and $\mathbf{x}=L$) and the wet-node schemes of \cite{Zou1997} are used to prescribe no-slip walls at the bottom and top positions.
 A region of $L_0$ lattices is identified at the middle of the bottom wall to impose a particular condition either for temperature or for the contact angle.

 The initial interface vapor/liquid is set at half the domain height.
 Thus, the initial conditions at the interior of the domain are:

 along with a null velocity field.

 At the upper wall, the temperature is fixed to the saturation temperature, which is set to $T_\text{sat}=0.86\,T_c$.
-The same temperature is set at the lower wall, excepting for the heater region (placed at half of the domain and with a length equal to $L_0$) where the temperature, denoted by $T_h$, assumes two possible values $T_h\in \{1.0\,T_c, 1.2\,T_c\}$.
+The same temperature is set at the lower wall, excepting for the heater region (placed at half of the domain and with a length equal to $L_0$) where the temperature, denoted by $T_h$, assumes two possible values $T_h=1.0\,T_c, 1.2\,T_c$, {for which $\text{Ja}=0.133$ and $\text{Ja}=0.153$ respectively.
+The Reynolds number for these simulations is 39.3 for the liquid phase and 2.3 for the vapor phase (to compute these numbers the surface tension is needed, which is determined by means of the static droplet test)}.
 The subscript $h$ is used to denote the parameter value at the heater.

 Regarding the contact angle along the surfaces, the upper wall was set as being hydrophobic by imposing $\rho_w=0.38$ there.
 At the lower surface, for the wall lattices that are outside the heater, the surface was modeled as being hydrophilic by setting $\rho_w=6.50$.
 At the heater lattices, two configurations were tested: one hydrophobic, where $\rho_w\equiv \rho_{wh}=0.38$, and one \emph{intermediate}, where $\rho_w\equiv \rho_{wh}=3.44$.
 This gives a total of four possible configurations.